-This course includes the theories of child development, observation and assessment, factors that influence milestones, and development, from preschool through middle childhood.
-Emphasis is placed on knowledge, observation and assessment of developmental sequences in approaches to play/learning, emotional/social, health/physical, language/communication and cognitive domains.
-Upon completion, students should be able to compare/contrast typical/atypical developmental explain biological characteristics, environmental factors that impact development, and identify evidence-based strategies for enhancing development for children that are culturally, linguistically, and ability diverse.
-This course has been approved for transfer under the Comprehensive and Articulation Agreement and the Independent Comprehensive Articulation Agreement as a pre-major and/or elective course requirement.
+This course includes the theories of child development, observation and assessment, milestones, and factors that influence development, from preschool through middle childhood.
+Emphasis is placed on knowledge, observation and assessment of developmental sequences in approaches to play/learning, health/physical, emotional/social, language/communication and cognitive domains.
+Upon completion, students should be able to compare/contrast typical/atypical developmental characteristics, explain biological environmental factors that impact development, and identify evidence-based strategies for enhancing development for children that are culturally, linguistically, and ability diverse.
+This course has been approved for transfer under the CAA as a premajor and/or elective course requirement.
+This course has been approved for transfer under the ICAA as a premajor and/or elective course requirement.

-EDU 146 Child Guidance Prerequisites: None

-This course introduces evidence-based strategies to build nurturing relationships with each child by applying principles and practical techniques to facilitate developmentally appropriate guidance.
-Topics include designing responsive/supportive learning environments, cultural, linguistic and socio-economic influences on behavior, appropriate expectations, the importance of communication with children/families including using technology and the use of formative assessments in establishing intentional strategies for children with unique needs.
-Upon completion, students should be able to demonstrate direct/indirect strategies to encourage social skills, self-regulation, emotional expression and positive behaviors while recognizing relationship between children's social, emotional and cognitive development.
+EDU 146 Child Guidance Prerequisites: None Corequisites: None learning environments, cultural, linguistic and socio-economic influences on behavior, appropriate expectations, the importance of communication with children/families including using technology and the use of formative assessments in establishing intentional strategies for children with unique needs.
+Upon completion, students should be able to demonstrate direct/indirect strategies to encourage social skills, self-regulation, emotional expression and positive behaviors while recognizing the relationship between children's social, emotional and cognitive development.